Xola-lab/Xola-lab/README.md

 <img src="20241006_025152_0000.png">
 </p>

-Welcome to my GitHub!
+Hi!
+My name is Lind'ikhaya Xola and welcome to my GitHub!
 I am a **Data Analyst** inspired by the logical and analytical mind of Sherlock Holmes.
 Here, I use my skills in **Data Analysis** to solve mysteries, uncover patterns, and bring clarity to complex datasets.

 ### 🧠 Analytical Expertise:
 - **Languages:** Python, SQL